High-intent hand and nail care routine

-Beef Tallow for Rough Cuticles and Hand Edges
+Beef Tallow for Rough Cuticles, Nail Edges, and Hand Sidewalls

 Quick summary